armanjindal/garden/content/index.md

 The metaphor of "garden" is much richer.

-Gardens are primordially, a place of *creation*.
+Gardens are a primordial place of *creation*.
 Unlike blogs which are comprised of distinct, complete, organized writing, gardens are more chaotic.
-Comprised of a growing network of notes, they are responding to the environment.
+Comprised of a growing network of notes, they respond to the environment.
 Like the act of *physically* gardening, writing is radically incremental. **It isn't heroic or final.**  One is never *done* working on their garden.
 That would be ridiculous.

-By gardening here I hope to bring these pages *alive*.
+By gardening here, I hope to bring these pages *alive*.
 The best places have "life" ([Timeless Way of Building](https://en.wikipedia.org/wiki/The_Timeless_Way_of_Building)).
 Call it vibes, a feeling, energy, juju: life is that intangible but real quality in people, places, and things.
 "Life" emerges at an untraceable point.
 Its presence isn't always recognized but its absence is.

 Most of my pieces are *saplings.* Expect some typos, incomplete sentences, and notes with little structure.
 The writing here isn't my considered "final" opinion.
 In fact, I expect over the course of my life, most pages will die.
 This is good.